pingyhq/pingy-cli/README.md

 *Better documentation for this functionality is coming soon.
 For the moment, feel free to create an issue if you want more information.*

+## Is there an example repo where I can try out Pingy CLI?

+Sure, you can clone [the repo for the website](https://github.com/pingyhq/pingy-cli-website).
+It uses Sass and Babel.

 ## License

 (The MIT License)